nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - [ ] Change 'master' to 'main'.
 - [ ] Set a YAML file to trigger a GH Action to build and test the project before PR is allowed.
 - [ ] Automate setting a Label and Release upon successfull merge into main.

+While rewriting the readme, it became apparent there are more bugs in the code than I had anticipated.
+A few new Issues were added to the queue with these bugs, but I'm certain there are even more.
+The next time I pick up this project I need to build it and run it locally, fix any major issues, and produce a NET6 MVP.
+This will provide a 'golden path' for demonstration purposes and for grabbing screenshots of the Terminal app in use for the portfolio site.
+From there, additional fixes and enhancements can be planned and later implemented as necessary.

+I bumped into a Microsoft Learn event that occurred in April: [VS Code Day 2023](https://learn.microsoft.com/en-us/events/vs-code-day-2023/).
+Silly name, however the content is focused on productivity using VSCode.
+There are definitely things I could learn about VSCode to help me out, so this is in the queue, too.

 ## Wednesday 3-May-2023